rafalcode/newick-tools/README.md

 Currently, `newick-tools` requires that [GNU Bison](http://www.gnu.org/software/bison/) and [Flex](http://flex.sourceforge.net/) are installed on the target system.
-On a Debian-based Linux system, the two packages can be installed using the command
+On a Debian-based Linux systems, ... well you should know.

-`apt-get install flex bison`

 `newick-tools` also requires that a GNU system is available as it uses several functions (e.g. `asprintf`) which are not present in the POSIX standard.